 Steam generation requires access to large volumes of water.
 Our plants fully comply with regulations governing the use of regional water resources as set forth in our water permits.
 We take great care to ensure we don’t negatively impact the rights of other users.
 That policy has served us well and has helped ensure a balance between environmental and economic interests.
 None of the areas from which our company withdraws water are subject to high degrees of water stress, and our plants do not cause significant impacts to water quality or availability for other uses.

 We use several strategies to conserve water and preserve water quality at our plants.
-We optimize water use by recycling water in recirculating cooling systems at two locations and in other plant processes, resulting in approximately 10,000 megaliters being reused system-wide.
+We optimize water use by recycling water in recirculating cooling systems at two locations and in other plant processes, resulting in approximately 8,000 megaliters being reused system-wide.
 In 2019 we converted to using dry ash-handling equipment at all generating facilities.
 We manage water quality to ensure that levels of certain parameters—such as total suspended solids, oil and grease, and metals—in the outflow stay within permit limits to protect environmental and human health.
 In 2019 we did not have any water use violations, fines, or penalties.